 We understand the serious nature of derailment accident injuries, which can range from broken bones to traumatic brain injury, spinal cord injury and even death.
 Too much is at stake to try and deal with the railroads, their claims adjusters or the insurance companies and the red tape on your own.
 We fight hard to get the compensation our clients need for their medical bills, loss of income, pain and suffering and other damages related to the accident.

-Chicago train accident lawyer who delivers results, one case at a time
+Chicago train accident lawyers who deliver results, one case at a time

 Derailment accidents can happen for many reasons.
 Sometimes, the switches on the railroad tracks are not set properly.
 Other times, someone who works for a railroad company made a mistake or did not perform the necessary maintenance work.
 Whoever made the mistake needs to be held accountable.
 That’s what we do best – work hard to uncover the truth.